michaellopezii/2025_AMLDS_DTW_Google_Trends/README.md

 # See Also

 The precursor to this work was presented at ICMHI 2025.
-You may see on [this GitHub repository](https://github.com/michaellopezii/2025_ICMHI_Google_Trends_Network_Data) for a background on how the data preprocessing worked and scraping the data from Google Trends.
+You may see on [this GitHub repository](https://github.com/michaellopezii/2025_ICMHI_Google_Trends_Network_Data) for a background on how the data preprocessing worked and scraping of the data from Google Trends.

 # Acknowledgements